folutade/KnowThatYouAnointed/content/posts/the-party.md

   It's not so easy, I'm at these functions accordingly*
   -"For Sale (Interlude)"

-* On “LUST.”
-Kendrick raps from the perspective of a man and a woman who is being controlled by demonic forces and driven towards an endless routine of conspicuous, unhealthy consumption.
-Within the logic of “LUST” demonic forces seem to be at work under the surface in ways that we normally don’t notice and thus don’t realize how Black people are being enslaved in a way that is arguably too wicked to apologize.
+* On “LUST.,” Kendrick raps from the perspective of a man and a woman who are being controlled by demonic forces and driven toward an endless routine of conspicuous, unhealthy consumption.
+Within the logic of “LUST.,” demonic forces seem to be at work under the surface in ways that we normally don’t notice, and thus don’t realize how Black people are being enslaved in a way that is arguably too wicked to apologize for.

   * ***Wake up in the mornin', thinkin' 'bout money**, kick your feet up
   Watch you a comedy, take a shit, then **roll some weed up**